 One of the most central issues within the [modern] church, that seems to pop up every now and then is the question:

 Should women be allowed to preach?

 Essentially, this question does not relate to the official platform of ‘preacher’ as it relates to pastor or whatever official title you’d like to slap on to the formal structure of [church] ministry.
 Rather, the question is this — are women supposed to publicly speak out about the Gospel?

 One would think that, within the modern era, this question is finite, and also redundant.
 Yet, it’s something that constantly pops up in church discussions, social media, and feminist campaigns.
 Personally, I’m not an advocate for feminism.
 I’m an advocate for the Gospel, and that intrinsically implies equality.
 Perhaps we’ll have a discussion about this another time?

 Twenty six days ago my father passed away.
 These words still seem unreal to me, even as I write them here.
 In a month’s time I’ll be celebrating my first birthday without him, and that is even more unreal.
 “Your word is a lamp to guide my feet, and a light for my path.”
-Psalm… Continue reading the valley
+Psalm 199:105 One of the most referenced scriptures surely has to … Continue reading the valley

 God’s Word is alive and working and is sharper than a double-edged sword.
 It cuts all the way into us, where the soul and the spirit are joined, to the center of our joints and bones.
 And it judges the thoughts and feelings in our hearts.

 Continue reading come alive